How to Apply to Host a 2015 Tech Trek Camp

 A first-year camp should plan to accommodate 30–50 girls, based on the capacity of your branch or state and the hosting college or university.

 Tech Trek Teachers and Presenters

 How are teachers and workshop presenters selected?

-Grantees should begin outreach to local schools, colleges, and universities soon after being selected.
+Grantees should begin outreach to local schools, colleges, and universities soon after being selected as a Tech Trek site.
 A teacher/workshop presenter application will be online on each camp’s website.
-Grantees’ Tech Trek committees are in charge of selecting teachers for their camps.
+Each Tech Trek planning committee is in charge of selecting teachers for their camps.

 Are teachers paid?

 Teachers at Tech Trek are paid a stipend of $1,200 for a week of teaching.
-Camp directors cannot function as teachers.
+Camp directors cannot serve as teachers.

-Please contact Ana Kay Yaghoubian, STEM Manager with any more questions at firstname.lastname@example.org or call 800.326.AAUW.
+Please contact Ana Kay Yaghoubian, STEM manager, at email@example.com or 800.326.AAUW with any more questions.